Gerryflap/RL_project_common/README.md

 The gym and PLE environments can be installed with your favoriate package manager and the snake environement can be found [here](https://github.com/av80r/Gym-Snake).

  If you wish to run the agents against a different environment, this is a relatively trivial task.
-You need to write a wrapper like those that can be found in the environments folder and supply the state and action spaces.
+You need to write a wrapper like those that can be found in the `/environments` folder and supply the state and action spaces.

 ## Running experiments